-We then calculate the global and local error norms at the final timestep for the radial velocity $u$, the azimuthal velocity $v$, the true pressure $P$, and the true vorticity $\omega_z$ in \cref{fig:oscillation-variable-errors}.
-Several trends are apparent from this plot.
-Foremost, we see different performance between the different penalization approaches.
-The standard discontinuous mask $\Gamma_{0,0}$ (black) performs significantly worse than the optimized masks, tending to the predicted $\O(\eta^{1/2})$ convergence rate.
-Optimized masks instead show almost exact $\O(\eta)$ convergence, while the Richardson extrapolated predictions are even more efficient, with $\O(\eta^2)$ error (based off the smallest $\eta$ used).
-However, for the smallest penalization $\eta_0 = \num{1e-2}$, we see that all approaches are equally accurate; In the intermediate damping regime, the dominant error is not due to the displacement length (which we are able to correct with optimized masks), but \emph{time scale} errors due to interior pressure gradients and acceleration of the penalty mask, as seen for stagnation point flow in \cref{sec:inner}.
+We then calculate the global $\E_1$ and local $\E_\infty$ error norms at the final timestep for the radial velocity $u$, the azimuthal velocity $v$, the true pressure $P$, and the true vorticity $\omega_z$ in \cref{fig:oscillation-variable-errors}.
+We see the standard discontinuous mask $\Gamma_{0,0}$ (black) performs significantly worse than optimised masks, giving the predicted $\O(\eta^{1/2})$ convergence rate.
+Optimised masks instead show $\O(\eta)$ convergence, and extrapolated predictions achieve $\O(\eta^2)$ error (based off the smallest $\eta$ used).
+However, for the weakest penalisation $\eta_0 = \num{1e-2}$, all approaches are equally accurate; In the intermediate damping regime, the dominant error is not due to the displacement length (which optimised masks lack), but {time scale} errors due to pressure gradients and acceleration of the penalty mask, as seen for stagnation point flow in \cref{sec:inner}.
 Similar behaviour for the global error is observed for the azimuthal velocity $v$ and pressure $P$.

-The differing behaviour of the global $\E_1$ and local $\E_\infty$ errors can be interpreted by considering the regularity of the penalized and ``ideal'' solutions for each variable.
-A discontinuous mask function implies the velocity is $C^1$, and the pressure is $C^0$, while a smooth mask function implies smooth solutions.
-However, the ideal solutions are {less} regular.
-The radial velocity has zero value and derivative at the boundary, so is also $C^1$ differentiable.
-This can be uniformly approximated by the $C^1$ or $C^\infty$ volume penalized solution, leading to identical scaling of global $\E_1$ and local $\E_\infty$ errors -- there is no localization of error.

-The \emph{reference} azimuthal velocity $v_0$ and pressure $p_0$ however exhibit a {kink} at the boundary -- they are only $C^0$ and possess an $\O(1)$ jump in the derivative (compare the ideal and penalized velocities in \cref{fig:inner-diagrams}).
-This is less regular than the volume penalized solution, hence there must be $\O(\eps)$ disagreement between the `ideal' and penalized solutions in the boundary region.
-We are essentially trying to fit a corner with a smooth function of curvature $\eps$.
-By calibrating the mask and eliminating the displacement length, it is possible to localize this $\O(\eps)$ error to the $\O(\eps)$ boundary region, implying a local error at the boundary of $\O(\eps)$, but a global error of only $\O(\eps^2)$ for the tangential velocity and pressure.

-The derivative (vorticity) is even less regular -- it is \emph{discontinuous} at the boundary.
-Hence there must be $\O(1)$ disagreement in the interior of the mask near the boundary.
-If extended into the fluid for the optimal masks, this gives $\O(1)$ local error $\E_\infty$, but only $\O(\eps)$ local error (due to displacement length) for the unshifted mask.
-This implies identical global error scaling of $\E_1 = \O(\eps)$ -- the standard mask generates $\O(\eps)$ error throughout the domain, while the calibrated masks generate $\O(1)$ error in the $\O(\eps)$ boundary region, and $\O(\eps^2)$ error elsewhere.